 Because equine spermatozoa are very fragile and susceptible to damage from any number of factors, our QC program must deal with all phases of the process.
 Regardless of how sophisticated your cryopreservation procedures are, the quality of a thawed sample is directly dependent on the initial quality of the collected semen sample.
 In addition to the inherent semen quality from an individual stallion the collected semen can also be influenced by many factors such as collection frequency, collection technique, number of mounts required for ejaculation, AV contamination, temperature shock (inappropriate AV, laboratory, and incubator or water bath temperatures), improperly calibrated equipment, etc. and many other often overlooked factors.
 All SBS labs routinely measure and maintain logs of numerous such details so that they are never factors that contribute to a poor result.

-SBS cryopreservation extenders are proprietary formulations that have been developed over the last 25 years and have been used in conjunction with our freezing protocols to process literally tens of thousands of ejaculates of stallion semen.
+SBS cryopreservation extenders are proprietary formulations that have been developed over the last 30 years and have been used in conjunction with our freezing protocols to process literally tens of thousands of ejaculates of stallion semen.
 The cryopreservation media may be the single most important factor for success and that is why all extenders for North American Labs are produced at our main laboratory in Maryland and shipped complete and frozen on dry ice to our affiliates as they are needed.
-Our SBSE facility in Italy produces all the extenders for our European network labs and extenders for Australasia are produced by a single laboratory in Australia.
+In 2017, SBS and Minitube GmbH in Germany formed a partnership to produce SBS extenders for use in Europe and extenders for Australasia are produced by a single laboratory in Australia.
 All extenders are made with the finest cell-culture grade reagents and ultra-pure (18 megOhm) sterile distilled water.
 Furthermore, each lot of extenders is tested and adjusted to provide pH and osmotic pressure within a narrow critical range or the batch is discarded.

 Analysis of Equine Frozen Semen